openfaas/docs/docs/openfaas-pro/sqs-events.md

 ### On Kubernetes

 * Set up AWS

     You can configure permissions using a dedicated IAM user, or if your cluster is configured for AWS IAM, ambient credentials mapped into the Pod at runtime.

 * Set up the connector

     You can install the SQS connector using its [helm chart](https://github.com/openfaas/faas-netes/tree/master/chart/sqs-connector).

     The values.yaml file can be customised to suit the needs of your SQS queue and the consumer.

+* Tuning the connector for your needs

+    `queueURL` - the URL for your SQS queue

+    `visibilityTimeout` - Maximum time to keep message hidden from other processors whilst executing function

+    `waitTime` - Time to wait between polling SQS queue for messages.

+    `maxMessages` - Maximum messages to fetch at once - between 1-10

 ## Usage